kamilkisiela/apollo-angular/docs/source/example.md

 order: 1
 ---

-This a very simple example of a Apollo Application that uses Angular 2.
+This a very simple example of a Apollo Application that uses Angular.
 You can see GraphQL in action, combined with the concepts explained in this guide.

 Click on the [linked Plunker](http://embed.plnkr.co/tAWvdk/) or view the [source code on GitHub](https://github.com/apollostack/frontpage-angular2-app).